bluefroguk1/empire-dump/content/Wiki/Game Design/Reporting a conduct problem.md

 		In line with your wishes, we won't contact anyone.
 We will keep a confidential record permanently on file of everything you told us.
 		The conduct team meets weekly.
 We'll be in touch with you every fortnight and let you know when a decision is reached.
 		A confidential report is treated as corroborating evidence if there are any similar reports about the same person at any point.
-		The conduct team may decide a [[Sanction|sanction]] is appropriate.
+		The conduct team may decide a sanction is appropriate.
 Possible actions are: a caution, a formal warning (with or without additional restrictions), or a permanent ban.
 		We will inform you of any action we plan to take.
 We will not give a caution or formal warning if you have asked us not to.
-		If at a later date the person receives a [[Sanction|sanction]] that is relevant to your report because another report is made against them – we will let you know.
+		If at a later date the person receives a sanction that is relevant to your report because another report is made against them – we will let you know.
 __TOC__
 ## What Can I Report?
-* Any breach of our conduct rules is always [[Worth|worth]] reporting, regardless of when or where it took place or who it involves
+* Any breach of our conduct rules is always worth reporting, regardless of when or where it took place or who it involves
 * You can report any activity by another participant that you have witnessed or experienced that has made you feel uncomfortable or distressed
 * You can report a breach of conduct another person has experienced if they have shared details with you
-* You can make a report about anyone who attends Empire [[Events|events]] in any capacity Our code of Conduct lays out the standards of behaviour we require for all participants who attend Empire.
+* You can make a report about anyone who attends Empire events in any capacity Our code of Conduct lays out the standards of behaviour we require for all participants who attend Empire.
 If you have seen or experienced a breach of these rules by another participant, we encourage you to report it.
 If another participant has confided in you with details of an incident that you consider to be a breach of conduct, then we would also like you to report that to us.
 You can report any incident, regardless of where it took place, or when.
-It could have occurred anywhere [[Online|online]], at one of our [[Events|events]], or elsewhere.
+It could have occurred anywhere online, at one of our events, or elsewhere.
 You can report a breach of conduct by any participant at an Empire event.
 If you report a breach of conduct by someone who has never attended an Empire event and does not have an account on our system, then we will make a note of the report but take no further action.
-If you have a complaint about another participant who is no longer permitted to attend our [[Events|events]], then we will let you know that they are already banned.
+If you have a complaint about another participant who is no longer permitted to attend our events, then we will let you know that they are already banned.
 If you unsure whether something breaches our conduct rules, but it has left you feeling uncomfortable or distressed, then we would still encourage you to speak to us.
 We can discuss the incident with you to see if any of our rules have been violated and look at what steps we can take to support you.
-You might be worried about whether an incident is [[Worth|worth]] reporting, or concerned that reporting might cause problems for us or take up our time.
-We would always rather know about what is happening - reporting helps us to make our [[Events|events]] safer for everyone.
+You might be worried about whether an incident is worth reporting, or concerned that reporting might cause problems for us or take up our time.
+We would always rather know about what is happening - reporting helps us to make our events safer for everyone.
 ## How Do I Report?
 * The best person to speak to first is a member of our conduct team
 * The conduct team are Emma Woods, Clare Evans, Chris Penney and Graeme Jamieson
 * Any member of crew with a radio can use it to contact the conduct team for you
-* During events you can also phone the Games Operation Desk (GOD) team during the [[Day|day]] (or the security team at [[Night|night]]) on 07817 133 793
+* During events you can also phone the Games Operation Desk (GOD) team during the day (or the security team at night) on 07817 133 793
 * You can email the conduct team at [mailto:conduct@profounddecisions.co.uk conduct@profounddecisions.co.uk] between events All breaches of conduct are investigated by our conduct team - Emma Woods, Clare Evans, Chris Penney and Graeme Jamieson.
 Emma Woods is the head of conduct - ideally she is your first point of contact if you are experiencing a problem.
 However, you can ask for anyone if you would prefer to speak to a specific member of the team or a member of the team of a particular gender.
 If you are at an event, you can bring a conduct problem to the attention of any member of crew.
-There is usually at least one [[Egregore|egregore]] in every nation camp, as well as referees who operate throughout the in-character area, all of whom have a radio they can use to try to get hold of a member of the conduct team for you.
+There is usually at least one egregore in every nation camp, as well as referees who operate throughout the in-character area, all of whom have a radio they can use to try to get hold of a member of the conduct team for you.
 Rather than reporting in detail to the crew member, let them know that you want to speak to the conduct team.
 If you cannot easily find a member of crew with a radio, the best alternative is to go to GOD to get help there.
 You can also call the PD mobile phone throughout the event on 07817 133 793.
 This will reach a member of GOD during the day, or a member of the security team at night.
 If you are reporting a problem after an event, we have a dedicated email address - [mailto:conduct@profounddecisions.co.uk conduct@profounddecisions.co.uk].
 This goes directly to every member of the conduct team.
 If you need to make a report about a member of the conduct team, then you should to speak to Matt Pennington - you can ask any member of crew to be put in touch with him or email him on [mailto:matt@profounddecisions.co.uk matt@profounddecisions.co.uk].
 He will make arrangements for you to speak in confidence with the remaining members of the conduct team.